Lapwing by Gillian Day

 We offer free advice on the most wildlife friendly options for a site's management and information on the species to be found, as well as help and information on sources of funding for conservation-friendly management.

-The Wildlife Trust’s Cambridgeshire Midweek Conservation Volunteer Team [anchor link to Cambridgeshire midweek volunteers on work parties page node/3426] work on a number of CWS.
-One of these is Caxton Moats CWS, a National Heritige listed earthwork where the team help to maintain the grassland through scrub clearance, raking up of hay cut and hand pulling of noxious weeds.
+The Wildlife Trust’s Cambridgeshire Midweek Conservation Volunteer Team work on a number of CWS.
+One of these is Caxton Moats CWS, a National Heritage listed earthwork where the team help to maintain the grassland through scrub clearance, raking up of hay cut and hand pulling of noxious weeds.

 A Wildlife Sites Partnership oversees and develops the system for identifying and conserving Wildlife Sites in Cambridgeshire, as well as selecting and de-selecting them.
 In Cambridgeshire the system is managed by the Wildlife Trust on behalf of the Partnership, which includes local authorities, statutory conservation agencies, local naturalists and landowners.